abelgasque/chat-api/README.md

 # Security Application

-An example security application with ASP.NET Core Web API, responsible for the core web system using the same domain network.
-When starting the command deployed application in Docker, we will have the virtualization of the system for the local application development environment.
+A sample security application with ASP.NET Core Web API, responsible for the main web system using the same domain network.
+When starting using the deployment command in Docker, we will have system virtualization for the local application development environment.

 ## Use the Angular project template with ASP.NET Core